ashwamegh/vuejs-vuex-demo/docs/unidirectional-flow.md

 ![Poor component communication](https://cdn.css-tricks.com/wp-content/uploads/2016/03/redux-article-3-01.svg)
 _Image by [Brad Westfall](https://css-tricks.com/learning-react-redux/)_

 The unidirectional flow design helps us with these issues and fortunately there is a nice library to help us out called [vuex](https://github.com/vuejs/vuex).
-For a complete introduction to vuex I recommend you read the [docs](https://github.com/vuejs/vuex/tree/1.0/docs/en) but essentially it helps us create something like this.
+For a complete introduction to vuex I recommend you read the [docs](http://vuex.vuejs.org/en/index.html) but essentially it helps us create something like this.

 ![Unidirectional flow](https://cdn.css-tricks.com/wp-content/uploads/2016/03/redux-article-3-02.svg)
 _Image by [Brad Westfall](https://css-tricks.com/learning-react-redux/)_

 The state from the components is extracted and put in a single place (_the store_) which is then passed through to all the components in a _unidirectional flow_.
-Instead of modifying the store from within the components you only _dispatch_ so called _actions_ which is then handled in the store by action handlers (called _mutators_ in vuex).
+Instead of modifying the store from within the components you only _commit_ so called _mutations_ which is then handled in the store by _mutators_.
 This makes it much easier to reason about state and how it changes.

 Now that you know some of the benefits of a unidirectional flow let's begin.